 How long does it take to sell a home in PEI?

-It depends on price, condition, location, and how the home is marketed.
-Homes that are priced correctly and presented well often generate the best activity in the first 1–2 weeks.
+Homes that are priced correctly and presented well often see the most activity in the first 1–2 weeks.

 How do I get the most showings quickly?